circa 2120: overview | solo #1 | solo #2 | group | resources | asic200

-January 11th: Detailed overview of RPG assignment in class.
-Highlight first solo assignment.
+January 16th: Detailed overview of RPG assignment in class.
+Highlight various stages.

 Dates (with Descriptions):

-We’ll spend a good chunk of time going over the table top RPG assignment in the second half of this class.
-Essentially, we’ll go over the overview section in detail.
+We’ll spend a good bit of time going over the table top RPG assignment in the second half of this class.
+Essentially, we’ll go over the various stages.

-1st solo assignment (~ 1500 words on physical geographic, climate considerations) will be discussed – link to Solo 1 Assignment: note due on Feb 8th.
+Just a note: 1st solo assignment (~ 1500 words on physical geographic, climate considerations) will be due on Feb 13th.

 Here, we’ll try to sort out our RPG playing groups.
 A big chunk of this class will be devoted to showcasing the game mechanic that will be used in the games created.
 We will have a mock adventure for the class to go through, complete with dice and with Dave and Allen playing the GM role.
 We will hand out the game mechanic during this class – if you have a set of RPG dice, we encourage you to bring them out.

 First solo world building assignment due before start of class (physical copy please).
 This is because it also acts as pre-work so that group discussion over world building elements is better served.
-Note that this (or the 15th’s, depending on when you’re doing the PCR lab) entire 3 hour period for this date is devoted to this task. (pre-reading for assignment is the IPCC AR5 Working Group 1 report for policymakers (The physical science basis) – http://www.ipcc.ch/pdf/assessment-report/ar5/wg1/WG1AR5_SPM_FINAL.pdf) and the Global Warming of 1.5C report (https://www.ipcc.ch/site/assets/uploads/sites/2/2018/07/SR15_SPM_High_Res.pdf).
+Note that this (or the 27th’s, depending on when you’re doing the PCR lab) entire 3 hour period for this date is devoted to this task. (pre-reading for assignment is the IPCC AR5 Working Group 1 report for policymakers (The physical science basis) (http://www.ipcc.ch/pdf/assessment-report/ar5/wg1/WG1AR5_SPM_FINAL.pdf) and the Global Warming of 1.5C report (https://www.ipcc.ch/site/assets/uploads/sites/2/2018/07/SR15_SPM_High_Res.pdf).

 At the end of this in-class group work session, you should be able to agree as a group on the features of your world as outlined in the Solo Assignment Part 1 exercise PLUS a first crack at brainstorming ideas for a possible game narrative.

 Second Solo assignment due before start of class (physical copy please).
 This is because, like before, it will also acts as pre-work so that group discussion over world building elements is better served.
 Note that the entire 3 hour period for this date is devoted to this task. (pre-reading for assignment is the IPCC AR5 Working Group 2 report for policymakers (Impacts, adapations and vulnerabilities) – (https://ipcc-wg2.gov/AR5/images/uploads/WG2AR5_SPM_FINAL.pdf).
 The Global Warming of 1.5C report also has a lot of good info you can use (https://www.ipcc.ch/site/assets/uploads/sites/2/2018/07/SR15_SPM_High_Res.pdf)